ArturoDent/find-and-transform/README.md

 	"command": "findInCurrentFile",  // note no setting command here "args": {

-		// multiline regex ^ and $ are supported, "m" flag is applied to all searches
+		// multiline regexp ^ and $ are supported, "m" flag is applied to all searches
 		// if finding within a selection(s), '^' refers to the start of a selection, NOT the start of a line
 		// if finding within a selection(s), '$' refers to the end of a selection, NOT the end of a line